ryanontheinside/ComfyUI_RyanOnTheInside/readme.md

 ### 🎛️ Flex Features
 Dynamic control over various aspects of your workflow:
 - Modulate IPAdapters, Masks, Images, and Particles based on extracted features
-- Features include: Audio, MIDI, Motion, Depth, Color, Time, and more
+- Features include: Audio, MIDI, Motion, Proximity Depth, Color, Time, and more
 - Create adaptive, responsive effects that evolve with your input data

 ### 🎆 Particle Systems